 WHAT I DO

 Along with cookbooks, I write articles for magazines and newspapers.
-My work has appeared in many publications, including the Los Angeles Times, Wall Street Journal, Sunset, Bon Appetit, Cooking Light and SAVEUR, where I'm also a contributing editor.
+My work has appeared in many publications, including the Los Angeles Times, Wall Street Journal, Sunset, Bon Appetit, Cooking Light and Saveur.
 In 2015, I became a contributing editor to an exciting new publication, Rodale's Organic Life.
 Additionally, I've written Asian food and culture pieces for Lonely Planet Vietnam (2012) and Cornbread Nation 6 by the Southern Foodways Alliance.

 I've appeared on both local and national television programs and been interviewed on many radio programs, including NPR's Splendid Table, Martha Stewart Living's Everyday Food, and KCRW's Good Food.
 A guest speaker at food events, I've been featured at the Sydney International Food Festival and the Culinary Institute of America’s World of Flavors conference, among others.
 I've also given talks at libraries and educational institutions such as Yale University.

 I teach cooking classes at locations such as the Institute for Culinary Education in New York, San Francisco Cooking School, and Love Apple Farms (Santa Cruz).
 In 2013, I was thrilled to become a Craftsy cooking instructor so I can teach people all over the world.
 General information about cooking classes is here.

 I also provide consulting services on projects in the areas of food/hospitality, education, and business.
-My clients include restaurants and food manufacturers.
+My clients include restaurants, food manufacturers, and food importers and distributors.
 I've worked with local eateries such as Charlie Hong Kong in Santa Cruz and large entities like Nestle foods.

 Best Asian Cookbooks of the Last 25 Years